esmero/archipelago-documentation/README.md

 * [Exposing](https://github.com/esmero/archipelago-documentation#exposing)

 ## Instructions and Guides
-#### Archipelago Deployment Quickstart
+### Archipelago Deployment Quickstart
-To get a general glance of what is included and how it works deploy our latest beta locally using `Docker` with [this Guide](https://github.com/esmero/archipelago-deployment/blob/8.x-1.0-beta1/README.md) covering OSX and Ubuntu 18.04 for now.
+To get a general glance of what is included and how it works, follow [this guide](https://github.com/esmero/archipelago-deployment/blob/8.x-1.0-beta1/README.md) to deploy our latest beta locally using `Docker` with OSX or Ubuntu 18.04.

-#### Archipelago Usage Quick Start
+### Archipelago Usage Quick Start
 Now that you have Archipelago running, the following guides will help you master the basics.
 * [Ingesting Your First Object](docs/firstobject.md)
 * [Creating Display Modes](docs/createdisplaymodes.md)